eficode-academy/docker-katas/labs/7-building-an-image.md

 * `COPY` copies local files into the container.
 The files need to be in the same folder (or a sub folder) as the Dockerfile itself.
 An example is copying the requirements for a python app into the container: `COPY requirements.txt /usr/src/app/`.

+* `ADD` should only be used if you want to copy and unpack a tar file into the image.
+In any other case, use `COPY`.

 * `CMD` defines the commands that will run on the image at start-up.
 Unlike a `RUN`, this does not create a new layer for the image, but simply runs the command.
 There can only be one `CMD` in a Dockerfile.
 If you need to run multiple commands, the best way to do that is to have the `CMD` run a script. `CMD` requires that you tell it where to run the command, unlike `RUN`.
 So example `CMD` commands would be:

 ```docker